-The latest printing of the Hearing Conservation Manual 5th edition is finally available!
-This manual is the culmination of an enormous team effort.
+The latest printing of the Hearing Conservation Manual 5th edition is the culmination of an enormous team effort.
 Chapters have been written by subject matter experts in their fields and reviewed by CAOHC constituent groups, including industrial hygienists, military audiologists, noise-control engineers, occupational audiologists, occupational health nurses, occupational health physicians, otolaryngologists and safety engineers.

 The 5th Edition Hearing Conservation Manual represents the most complete and current information on occupational hearing conservation and supplements the revisions already in place on OHC instruction and certification.

 If you’re a member of a hearing conservation team in industry, military or mining – including occupational hearing conservationists, audiologists, physicians, industrial hygienists, acoustical engineers, safety engineers, and others – this manual will assist you in the front-line defense against hearing loss in your workers.